MunchProductionz/llm-extraction-testing/docs/planning/DOCS_ARCHITECTURE_PLAN.md

 As of 2026-04-05, the repository has:

-- `README.md` with installation, quickstart, metrics overview, and visualization notes
+- `README.md` with installation, quickstart, metrics overview, visualization notes, and motivation
 - `AGENTS.md` with repository guidance for AI agents
+- a structured MkDocs documentation site in `docs/`
+- concept, how-to, reference, contributor, and planning pages
 - docstrings in the Python source
-- no docs site scaffolding yet
-- no `docs/` content for a browser-based documentation site yet, besides this planning area

-This means the next phase is not "improve existing docs structure", but "create the first structured docs site intentionally".
+This means future work should focus on maintaining alignment between the code and the existing docs structure, not on inventing a new documentation layout.

 ## Recommended Tooling